top of page

 Examining:

-Thirteen years as an external examiner for The Associated Board of the Royal Schools of Music, taking him to many different parts of the world as well as all over the UK.
+Twenty five years as an external examiner for The Associated Board of the Royal Schools of Music, taking him to many different parts of the world as well as all over the UK.

 Performance: